Is Gran Fondo Hincapie for racers?

-There is no minimum age requirement; however, participants under age 18 will need to have a parent register them online or on site to sign an additional waiver.
+There is no minimum age requirement; however, participants under age 18 will need to have a parent sign a waiver for them on-site.

 Is this a timed event?

 Yes, the entire event will be chip timed.
-We will also have 2 timed climbs for the Gran; however, KOM awards will be given only for Skyuka Mountain.
+We will also have 2 timed climbs for the Gran.
 You are only eligible for competition prizes if you complete the full course.

 How fast do I have to ride?

 You may ride as fast as you want, but you must average at least 10 mph to avoid the cutoffs.
 A broom wagon will trail the ride at 10 mph.
 The first cutoff is at 10:55 a.m., and you must be at the top of Howard Gap (41 miles in) no later than 12:55 p.m.
 If you do not make these cutoff times, you will be rerouted onto a shorter course.
 The course will be completely closed at 5 p.m.